Home

 Bitcoin’s Impact on El Salvador

-Despite the government's push for Bitcoin as a legal tender, its volatility is leaving many residents concerned.
-Several people have flagged how the collapse might affect their daily lives, hinting at fears over job security and financial stability that were already fragile.
+Despite the government's push for Bitcoin as legal tender, its volatility leaves many residents uneasy.
+Several people have expressed concerns over how the collapse might affect their daily lives, hinting at fears over job security and financial stability that are already fragile.
+Some supporters remain hopeful, stating, "Once Africans are involved, I’m all in."

 Public Sentiment in Question

-Debate rages across forums, with sentiments swinging in various directions:
+Debate rages across forums, with mixed sentiments:

 Key Quotes from the Chatter